ZenMagick/ZenMagick/zenmagick/plugins/admin/zm_quick_edit/Readme.txt

             of the getModel() and setModel() methods.
             For custom fields, set the method to null.
 Please note that in this case the field name (see above) is assumed to be the database column name.
-- size: The input field size
+- size: The field size
+- method: Optional method to render the form element (default is an input field).
+          The signature of the method is: function($field, $id, $value, $product)

 NOTE: For custom fields you also have to configure ZMProducts in order to actually read/write those columns.
 This is done by setting 'sql.products.customFields'.